natalieagus/50005/docs/Labs/09-Lab9-HTCPCP.md

     4. Check the content type format to conform to "application/coffee-pot-command"
     5. Specific check for "tea" pot request

-    If all checks pass, return True
+    If all checks pass, return True, otherwise return False

+    For each case 1 to 5 above, call send_error_message(error_message) with an appropriately crafted error message containing status code and reason-phrase.
+The arg not_found_message gives you a general idea of the format of the expected error message conforming to HTCPCP/1.0 protocol.
     """
     return True
 ```